• Skip to main content

 My plan was to direct warp the loom by clamping the loom to one end of the table with spring clamps and achieving the length of warp I desired by using the pegs on my warping board (also known as hybrid warping).

-I used an Aran weight (Australian 10 ply) wool and doubled it because the heddles that are built into the toy loom are sett at about 5 ends per inch – that is quite an open sett.
+I used an Aran weight (Australian 10 ply) wool and doubled it.
+The heddles that are built into the toy loom are sett at about 5 ends per inch – that is quite an open sett.

 I used Bendigo Woollen Mills luxury 10 ply in Coastal Blue and Shadow.
 I used 2 balls in each colour (they are large, 200gram balls).

-For and quick and easy doubling of the warp I simply took one loop through every hole and every slot using my double ended threading hook so that the loom width was fully warped.
+For and quick and easy doubling of the warp I simply took one loop through every hole and every slot.
+I used my double ended threading hook so that the loom width was fully warped.

 For the blanket, I did a total of 4 separate warps for 4 panel pieces.
 Each panel piece would then be divided in half to make a total of 8 panel pieces.